Factors to Consider When Buying Walking Frames for the Elderly

 These are the most common medical aids to provide additional support while walking.
 Many mobility aids are prepared from aluminum which is user-friendly as well as lightweight.
 The walking frames normally have 4 feet with robust rubber tips known as ferrules.
 It has a strong grip and non-slip contact with the surface.

 - Standard walking frames

-The non wheeled walking frames have four legs and 4 rubber feet.
+The non-wheeled walking frames have four legs and 4 rubber feet.
 Also known as Zimmer frames, these are available in many sizes and widths.
-The walking frames with wider base are more stable and reliable than narrow base.
+The walking frames with a wider base are more stable and reliable than the narrow base.
 These frames are just right for those who are either recovering from some operation or unstable on their feet.

 - Folding frames

 Folding frames are easy to carry and can be tucked into the room corner or area with less space.
 These have many joints and because of this reason, these are not as strong as non-folding frames.

 Wheeled walking frames are available in different styles.
 Some walking frames have 2 wheels and some of them have 4 wheels.
 These are known as Rollators.
 With air-filled tires, these walking frames have an area to accommodate a shopping bag and an incorporated seat.
 These are best for those who often get around outdoors.

 These walking frames are as same as standard one, but instead of handgrips, it has troughs resting on the top.
 These troughs support the forearms of the patient and their weight is transmitted through the forearms to pull the frame forward.
 These frames are very useful for arthritis patients.

 These frames allow users to move and lift up one side of the frame.
 These frames are quite helpful to the more natural flow as the walking frame replicates a more natural pattern of walking.